rolling-code/PowerShell-Scripts/README.md

 **Sign-in error** code `50076` in Azure AD **indicates that MFA (Multi-Factor Authentication) is required**.

+Notice the PowerShell user agent given we are using API calls from PS
 ![Notice the PowerShell user agent](Azure%20Active%20Directory/docs/image-20250514-202526.png)

+Notice the MFA requirement error description, as expected.
 ![Notice the MFA requirement](Azure%20Active%20Directory/docs/image-20250514-202748.png)